flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpdateScheduledAudit
-### Updates a scheduled audit, including what checks are performed and how often the audit takes place.
+> Updates a scheduled audit, including what checks are performed and how often the audit takes place.<br/>

 #### Input Parameters
 * `scheduledAuditName` - _required_